Skip to content

 Workflow of Kun-peng

 Fig. 2.
-Performance benchmark of Kun-peng against other metagenomic classifiers.
+Comprehensive performance evaluation of Kun-peng against state-of-the-art metagenomic classifiers on mock communities.

 Get Started